 Change in Mannheim for Cologne, Düsseldorf, Berlin, Hamburg, Munich and most other German destinations.
 You can reach almost anywhere in Germany the same day you leave Montpellier.

-Fares from Lyon to Germany start at €39.90 in 2nd class or €69.90 in 1st class.
+Fares from Lyon to Germany start at €39.99 in 2nd class or €69.99 in 1st class.
 Fares vary like air fares, so book ahead.

 -

 Book from Lyon to any German destination at either the German Railways website int.bahn.de, www.thetrainline.com or www.raileurope.com.
 Booking opens up to 6 months ahead.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 Option 2, Montpellier to Germany via Paris.
 Wider choice of departures, but means changing stations in Paris..